 Some links to products on this site are affiliate links.
 Affiliate links are links that provide me with a small commission if you choose to purchase from the link.
 I only recommend products I personally use and love!
 You can read my full affiliate disclaimer here.

 When I had my daughter back in 2011, I actually used a manual pump at work!
 I was pretty poor and didn’t want to risk messing up my double electric pump that I had at home so I just brought the manual I received from the hospital to use.
-I usually only work 5-7 hours so I usually only needed to pump one time.
+I usually only worked 5-7 hours so I usually only needed to pump one time.
 Plus, I didn’t really have a designated room to pump at so I never knew if I would have a plug-in or not.
 Sometimes I even pumped in my car or in the bathroom (gross, I know).

 Know How to Use Your Pump